10.2.4. #pragma and #ifndef: Actor 2

 (a)(b)

 Robust vs. error-prone header files.
-The code blocks represent two typical ways programmers can include the header files needed by a main function using the three Actor classes.
+Based on the three Actor classes, the code blocks represent two typical ways programmers can include the header files needed by a main function.
 The blocks contain the same code but in a different order.
 The using statement must follow the inclusion of the system headers (those whose names are in angle brackets), but its placement is otherwise insignificant.
 For this example, imagine that we have moved each class specification to a separate header file but without the highlighted code.

 1. This sequence compiles without error because the highlighted code makes the string and iostream class specifications available to the following Actor classes.